kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/08 - Do we really have free will.md

 If you now know that whatever you do doesn’t matter, are you going to commit s\*icide?
 Are you going to drop out school or quit your job?
 No.

 You’ll ignore it, because that’s normal.
-Humans don’t like doing things that aren’t normal
+Humans don’t like doing things that aren’t normal.